 Every day we work hard to get ahead, because we are taught that this is what we are supposed to do, that this is what is expected of us.
 We never stand still, because there is always more to work toward, the next mountain to climb, the next obstacle to conquer.

 This would mean that the cashier that stands for eight hours at a time so that we can get speedy service, has failed.
-What about the painter who stays awake till 2:00 a.m. so that our house can be beautiful, or the mother, who despite her college degree, decides to put her career on hold for a few years to care for her child.
+What about the painter who stays awake till 2:00 a.m. so that our house can be beautiful, or the mother, who despite her college degree, decides to put her career on hold for a years to care for her child.
 Should we consider them as failures?

 Therefore, no one would ever fit this 'image', if it weren't for everybody else helping to make the business successful.
 So not only does this image isolate a certain group of people from business as a whole, it is also an insult to the rest, who also work hard and dedicate their time to the business.

 We see it in magazines, in newspaper articles and advertisements, even in the portrayal of characters on some of our most popular TV shows.
 It is everywhere, surrounding us and weighing on our society like a migraine that just won't quit.

 It is possible that this image is simply a tool to keep us motivated.
 After all, without something to reach for or work toward, there is little to motivate us.
-I can accept that reasoning, though I have a difficult time accepting the glamorous portrayal of the lifestyle that accompanies this image.
+We can accept that reasoning, though we have a difficult time accepting the glamorous portrayal of the lifestyle that accompanies this image.

 Even if this wasn't the case, even if this lifestyle was as glamorous as it seems, the fact that not everybody wants the same thing out of life, should not be dismissed.
 We are all so different.
 We have different lives and different views.

 Maybe this image will always remain for those who choose to work toward this goal.
 Maybe what will change is, how we as individuals measure success, and where we place value in our own lives.
 Maybe it's not up to others to change or define it for us.
 Maybe it's up to us, and maybe making the choice to define our own image is the true meaning of success.